 Patella-femoral pain is a broad term used to describe pain at the front of the knee and around the patella (kneecap).
 It is commonly seen in runners and cyclists, or people who partake in activities such as bootcamp with lots of jumping.
-Running is a great way to keep in shape so coming up into spring and summer there is a significant increase in people who start running programs; however a sudden increase in this high impact activity can cause pain if body isn’t adequately conditioned.
+Running is a great way to keep in shape so coming up into spring and summer there is a significant increase in people who start running programs; however, a sudden increase in this high impact activity can cause pain if the body isn’t adequately conditioned.
 PFP can account for up to 25-40% of knee pain presentations in a private clinic!

 Ankle injuries are one of the most common injuries seen in summer.
-This is due to the increase in summer sports participation that involve high amounts of agility, such as touch football, oz-tag or leisure activities like skateboarding or bush walking.
+This is due to the increase in summer sports participation that involves high amounts of agility, such as touch football, oz-tag or leisure activities like skateboarding or bushwalking.
 Uneven tracks and fields provide the perfect place for a common ankle sprain.
 The most common ligaments damages in sprained ankles are the ones on the outside of the ankle.Don’t let injuries get in the way of your summer fun and fitness!
 To find out more information on the common injuries we see over summer, how to prevent them, how to manage them and to see how health professionals can help; be sure to check out our upcoming blogs and Facebook posts!

 Your health.
 In the right direction.

 Our purpose is to make your health number one!
 Our integrated team approach allows us to guide your health in the right direction, taking away your worry of whom to see and where to find them.
 OnePointHealth, all your health needs, under one roof.